Skip to content

 curl -H "Host: <hostname>" http://<ingress-ip>

-Continue to Module 5.7: Logging & Monitoring to learn how to use logs and metrics for troubleshooting.
+Continue to Module 5.7: Logging & Monitoring to learn how logs and metrics sharpen troubleshooting once the traffic path is understood.